Transportation Updates for the 2021-22 School Year

 School Bus Safety Procedures

-School buses transporting students will follow guidelines outlined by the Centers for Disease Control and Prevention (CDC) and the New York State Education Department with regard to all requirements, including cleaning and practicing safe social distancing.
+School buses transporting students will follow guidelines outlined by the Centers for Disease Control and Prevention (CDC) and New York State with regard to all requirements .
 Buses will take the following steps:

-- Windows will remain open and with the air system on the bus in the non-recirculating mode during transit; please dress your child appropriately.
+- Where practicable and weather permitting, windows will remain open and with the air system on the bus in the non-recirculating mode during transit; please dress your child appropriately.

 Protective Face Coverings and Personal Protective Equipment

-In accordance with New York State Department of Health (DOH), New York State Education Department (NYSED), and CDC recommendations, all students will be expected to wear a face covering (mask).
+In accordance with New York State Education Department (NYSED) and CDC recommendations, all students, drivers, and attendants must wear a face covering (mask) on school buses.
 If they do not have one, the bus operator will provide one.
-Drivers and attendants will also wear face coverings.

-Buses will operate with the windows open and with the air system on the bus in the non-recirculating mode.
+Where practicable and weather permitting, buses will operate with the windows open and with air system on the bus in the non-recirculating mode.

 Cleaning and Disinfecting